UDST/bayarea_urbansim/docs/input.md

 taz_growth_rates_gov_ed.csv| This file has ratios of governement and education employment per population by County and TAZ.
 The files has two header rows| the first row is what the outcome attribute is and the second is the geography at which the ratio acts (either TAZ, County, or Regional). prportional_retail_jobs_forecast.csv| This contains the field "minimum_forecast_retail_jobs_per_household" by jurisdiction, which is used to keep local numbers of retail jobs reasonable through the forecast. tm1_taz1_forecast_inputs.csv| This is closely related to regional_controls.csv.
 These are zone level inputs used for the process of generating variables for the travel model, while the other file contains regional-level controls.
-These inputs provide TAZ1454 information, used for Travel Model One summaries. tm2_taz2_forecast_inputs.csv| The same as above, except these inputs provide TAZ2 information, usED for Travel Model Two summaries. tm1_tm2_maz_forecast_inputs.csv| The same as above, except these inputs provide MAZ information, used for btoh Travel Model One and Travel Model Two summaries. tm2_emp27_employment_shares| The forecasted share of jobs by 26 sectors, used to apportion that 6 sectors used in the model into more detailed categories Travel Model Two.
+These inputs provide TAZ1454 information, used for Travel Model One summaries. tm2_taz2_forecast_inputs.csv| The same as above, except these inputs provide TAZ2 information, used for Travel Model Two summaries. tm1_tm2_maz_forecast_inputs.csv| The same as above, except these inputs provide MAZ information, used for btoh Travel Model One and Travel Model Two summaries. tm2_emp27_employment_shares| The forecasted share of jobs by 26 sectors, used to apportion that 6 sectors used in the model into more detailed categories Travel Model Two.
 The shares are provided by county and by year. tm2_occupation_shares| The forecasted share of jobs by occupation, used for Travel Model Two.
 The shares are provided by county and by year.